-The Securities Law took effect on July 1, 1999.
-This is the first national securities law in the PRC, and it is divided into 12 chapters and 214 articles regulating, among other things, the issue and trading of securities, takeovers by listed companies, securities exchanges, securities companies and the duties and responsibilities of the State Council's securities regulatory authorities.
+The Securities Law took effect on July 1, 1999 and was revised as of August 28, 2004 and October 27, 2005 respectively.
+This is the first national securities law in the PRC, and it is divided into 12 chapters and 240 articles regulating, among other things, the issue and trading of securities, takeovers by listed companies, securities exchanges, securities companies and the duties and responsibilities of the State Council's securities regulatory authorities.
 The Securities Law comprehensively regulates activities in the PRC securities market.
-Article 29 of the Securities Law provides that we must obtain prior approval from the State Council's regulatory authorities to list our Shares outside the PRC.
-Article 213 of the Securities Law provides that specific measures in respect of shares of companies in the PRC which are to be subscribed and traded in foreign currencies by a person or organization outside the PRC shall be separately formulated by the State Council.
-Currently, the issue and trading of foreign issued shares (including H Shares) are still mainly governed by the rules and regulations promulgated by the State Council and the CSRC.
+Article 238 of the Securities Law provides that we must obtain prior approval from the State Council's regulatory authorities to issue or list our Shares outside the PRC.
+Currently, the issue and trading of foreign issued shares (including H Shares) are mainly governed by the rules and regulations promulgated by the State Council and the CSRC.